AleksandarTulic/User-Manager/Backend/README.md

 ```

 > [!NOTE]
-> In the previous diagram i show order of middleware execution if the use is loged in.
+> The diagram provided illustrates the sequence of middleware execution when the user is logged in.
+If a resource is public, the user request will only traverse through the ResponseJsonMiddleware.

 ## Libraries